How to Change Hardware on a Dresser

 How to Make New Holes for Hardware

-You really really really want to drill your new holes before you paint.
-If you mess up, you can fill them in, and redrill them.
+With your old holes filled, now is a great time to drill new holes.
+You really, really, really want to do this before you paint.
+If you mess up, you can fill them in and redrill them.
 But if you have already painted, you’ll have to touch up those areas.

+Make sure that each piece is the same distance from the edges.
+This KREG cabinet hardware jig is such a good tool to help with that!
 I like this one specifically because you can adjust it to so many different sizes.
-The cheaper ones that have specific sizes and measurements, don’t seem ever to be what I need.
+The cheaper ones that have specific sizes and measurements, don’t ever seem to be what I need.

 How to Paint Dresser Hardware